mrjackyliang/homebridge-adt-pulse/README.md

 7. `motion` - Motion Sensor __::__ Motion Sensor (Notable Events Only)
 8. `panic` - Audible Panic Button/Pendant __::__ Silent Panic Button/Pendant
 9. `shock` - Shock Sensor
+10. `supervisory` - System/Supervisory
-10. `temperature` - Temperature Sensor
+11. `temperature` - Temperature Sensor
+12. `unknown` - Unknown Device Type

 Due to implementation complexity and platform instability, all Z-Wave accessories connected to the ADT Pulse gateway will not be planned for development or be supported overall.
 Consider purchasing the [Hubitat Hub](https://hubitat.com) for a seamless setup experience, or read about the [Home Assistant Z-Wave](https://www.home-assistant.io/integrations/zwave_js/) integration.